rielsi/placeable-docs/locator-api-v1/api.md

 ### filters

-Required: false
+Required: FALSE

 These are specific to your data.
 If your data has "atmLanguages" with the options of "english, french and spanish" and you want to filter down to only "english" locations the URL would look like:

 	/search?q=Denver%20CO&filters=atmLanguages-_-english

-and if you'd like to filter in english and spanish the url would look like:
+and if you'd like to filter in english and spanish the URL would look like:

 	/search?q=Denver%20CO&filters=atmLanguages-_-english-_-spanish